dotnet/docs/docs/csharp/language-reference/operators/lambda-expressions.md

 [!code-csharp-interactive[lambda and tuples](snippets/lambda-expressions/LambdasAndTuples.cs#WithoutComponentName)]

-Ordinarily, the fields of a tuple are named `Item1`, `Item2`, etc. You can, however, define a tuple with named components, as the following example does.
+Ordinarily, the fields of a tuple are named `Item1`, `Item2`, and so on.
+You can, however, define a tuple with named components, as the following example does.

 [!code-csharp-interactive[lambda and named tuples](snippets/lambda-expressions/LambdasAndTuples.cs#WithComponentName)]